codurance/site/src/_posts/2019-07-01-new-london-office.md

 ---

 # Our London Office Has Moved!!!!
-## 3 Sutton Lane, London, EC1M 5PU
+## New Address: Codurance Ltd, 3 Sutton Lane, London, EC1M 5PU

 We've been hard at work finding a new London office space that caters for the growth of the company and also provides us with a diverse space.